bjgillet/CloudForms-Automation-Bricks/README.md

 Once imported, your AutomationBricks domain could be disabled.
 Select your AutomationBricks domain, select Configuration->Edit, check th enabled box option, then save.

+Starting with CloudForms 4.2, you may do a direct import from git but I currently do not recommend this option.
+As imported, AutomationBricks would be locked that is probably not the option you would prefer for testing, updating or rollbacking it in time.

 ### Importing the AutomationBricks dialogs
 At current release there are no dialogs within automation bricks.
 When it will be the case, we will update this short notice.